- Instructions for Form 1098 - Introductory Material

 Enter the interest (not including points) received on the mortgage from borrowers during the calendar year.
 Include interest on a mortgage, a home equity loan, or a line of credit or credit card loan secured by real property.
 Do not include government subsidy payments, seller payments, or prepaid interest that does not meet the exception explained under Prepaid Interest, earlier.
 Interest includes prepayment penalties and late charges unless the late charges are for a specific mortgage service.

 Enter the date of the origination of the mortgage.
-If you acquired this mortgage, do not enter the date of acquisition (see box 11).
+If you acquired this mortgage, do not enter the date of acquisition (see Box 11, later).
 Enter the date the mortgage originated with the original lender.

 Enter the total refund or credit of a prior year(s) overpayment of interest.
 See Reimbursement of Overpaid Interest, earlier.

-If section 163(h)(3)(E) applies for 2020, enter the total premiums of $600 or more paid (received) in 2020, including prepaid premiums, for qualified mortgage insurance (MIP).
+If section 163(h)(3)(E) applies for 2021, enter the total premiums of $600 or more paid (received) in 2021, including prepaid premiums, for qualified mortgage insurance.
 Qualified mortgage insurance is mortgage insurance under a contract issued after December 31, 2006, and provided by the Department of Veterans Affairs, the Federal Housing Administration, or the Rural Housing Service (or their successor organizations), and private mortgage insurance, as defined by section 2 of the Homeowners Protection Act of 1998 (as in effect on December 20, 2006).

 Receipt of $600 or more of MIP is determined on a mortgage-by-mortgage basis.
 Do not aggregate MIP received on all of the mortgages of an individual to determine whether the $600 threshold is met.
 You do not need to report MIP of less than $600 received on a mortgage, even though you receive a total of $600 or more of MIP on all of the mortgages for an individual in a calendar year.